 A cyber attack is any type of offensive maneuver that targets computer information systems, infrastructures, computer networks, or personal computer devices.
 An attacker is a person or process that attempts to access data, functions or other restricted areas of the system without authorization, potentially with malicious intent.
-Cyber attacks can be part of cyber warfare or cyber terrorism. cyber attack can be employed by sovereign states, individuals, groups, society or organizations and it may originate from an anonymous source.
+Cyber attacks can be part of cyber warfare or cyber terrorism.
+Cyber attack can be employed by sovereign states, individuals, groups, society or organizations and it may originate from an anonymous source.

-3.2 History of Disasters
+History of Disasters

 As discussed above, Gujarat is prone to large number of natural and manmade disasters.
-The list of the major disasters faced by the State is given in Annexure-1
+The list of The major disasters faced by the State is given Annexure 1 in

-3.3 Seasonality of Hazards
+Seasonality of Hazards